-Bold = MQO Core AnalyteItalic = Less than 90% detection rate (2004-2014), less than 10% detection rate (2015)
+Bold = MQO Core Analyte Italic = Less than 90% detection rate (2004-2014), less than 10% detection rate (2015 forward)

-\ = Results obtained by different analytical method
+= Results obtained by different analytical method

-The summary data for carbonyl compounds measured during 2015 are graphed in Figure 1.
+The summary data for carbonyl compounds measured during 2016 are graphed in Figure 1.
 The compounds in these graphs are ordered by ranking their average concentrations from highest to lowest.
-The graphs show that acetone, formaldehyde, and acetaldehyde had the highest annual averages with values of $4.50 \pm 2.08$ , $3.08 \pm 1.89$ , and $1.58 \pm 0.65$ micrograms per cubic meter, respectively.
-The maxima for acetone and formaldehyde observed in 2015 were larger than their respective maxima in 2014.
-The maximum value for acetaldehyde in 2015 was slightly lower than the 2014 maximum.
+The graphs show that acetone, formaldehyde, and acetaldehyde had the highest annual averages with values of 4.81 ± 1.80 , 2.72 ± 0.61 , and 1.76 ± 0.59 micrograms per cubic meter, respectively.
+The maxima for acetone, acetaldehyde, and formaldehyde observed in 2016 were less than their respective maxima in 2015.
+The error bars indicate the standard deviation of the 2016 annual average for each compound's data set.

-In comparison, the national average concentrations in 2013 for acetone, formaldehyde, and acetaldehyde for all air toxics monitoring sites participating in the EPA's National Monitoring Program (NMP), were 1.12 $\pm$ 0.88, 2.30 $\pm$ 1.90, and 1.00 $\pm$ 0.70 micrograms per meter cubed, respectively.
-The national data reports for 2014 and 2015 had not yet been released at the time this report was written.
+In comparison, the national average concentrations in 2014 for acetone, formaldehyde, and acetaldehyde for all air toxics monitoring sites participating in the EPA's National Monitoring Program (NMP), were 1.12 \pm 0.79, 2.25 \pm 1.66, and 0.974 \pm 0.618 micrograms per meter cubed, respectively.4 The national data reports for 2015 and 2016 have not yet been released at the time this report was written.

 Figure 1.
-Annual Mean and Maximum Carbonyl Concentrations for 2015
+Annual Mean and Maximum Carbonyl Concentrations for 2016

 Figure 2.
-Carbonyl Sample Day Comparisons for 2015
+Carbonyl Sample Day Comparisons for 2016

-&lt;sup>4 "2013 National Monitoring Programs Annual Report (UATMP, NATTS, CSATAM).
+4 "2014 National Monitoring Programs Annual Report (UATMP, NATTS, CSATAM).
 US EPA.
-October 2015.
+February 2017.

-Figure 2 shows the concentrations for the acetone, formaldehyde, and acetaldehyde compounds in chronological order for 2015.
-It is difficult to make conclusions regarding seasonal variation at this site during the year given the large data gaps.
+Figure 2 shows the concentrations for the acetone, formaldehyde, and acetaldehyde compounds in chronological order for 2016.
+It is difficult to make conclusions regarding seasonal variation at this site during the year.
 Generally, more formaldehyde is formed photochemically during the summer period of higher solar radiation.
 Formaldehyde plays a role in the formation of ozone, a chemical that usually peaks during the summer.
-The data does show a large spike in formaldehyde concentrations on May 3, 2015.
+The data does show the maximum formaldehyde concentration was observed on July 29, 2016.

-Figure 3 is a graph of the weekday versus weekend average carbonyl concentrations in 2015.
+Figure 3 is a graph of the weekday versus weekend average carbonyl concentrations in 2016.
 Each of the carbonyl compounds exhibited very similar weekday and weekend averages.
-2,5-dimethylbenzaldehyde, and isovaleraldehyde, have weekday and weekend average concentrations that are equal, because their concentrations are merely half the value of their respective MDLs for the entire year, since they were non-detectable in all samples.
-Formaldehyde, acetaldehyde, 2-butanone, propionaldehyde, butyraldehyde, benzaldehyde, the tolualdehydes, and hexaldehyde all have weekend averages that are slightly higher than their weekday counterparts.
+2,5-dimethylbenzaldehyde, propionaldehyde, butyraldehyde, and isovaleraldehyde, have weekday and weekend average concentrations that are equal, because their concentrations are merely half the value of their respective MDLs for the entire year, since they were non-detectable in all samples.
+Formaldehyde, acetone, acetaldehyde, 2-butanone, the tolualdehydes, and hexaldehyde all have weekday averages that are slightly higher than their weekend counterparts.
+The error bars indicate the standard deviation of the 2016 annual average data set for each compound.

 Figure 3.
-Weekday vs. Weekend Carbonyl Concentrations - 2015
+Weekday vs. Weekend Carbonyl Concentrations - 2016

 Figure 4.
-Carbonyl Annual Averages 2004 - 2015
+Carbonyl Annual Averages 2004 - 2016

 Figure 5.
-Carbonyl Annual Averages 2004 - 2015, ctd.
+Carbonyl Annual Averages 2004 - 2016, ctd.